slam/HongKongKeyboard/README.md

 ## How do I install it?

 Sorry, this is not available on the Apple AppStore.
 It is too much hassle to go through the review process.
-I also don't have an active Apple developer account.
+It is also unclear if the app could pass the review process.

 To install it, you have to build it in XCode and install it on your device.
-Version 12 works fine.
+XCode 12 works fine.